stepleton/cameo/aphid/selector/MANUAL.md

 ### R(ename

-The **Rename** command is for duplicating ProFile hard drive images.
+The **Rename** command is for renaming ProFile hard drive images.
 It presents this interface:
 ```